-The Uconnect® system uses a combination of soft and hard keys located on the center of the instrument panel that allows you to access and change the customer programmable features.
+The Uconnect® system uses a combination of buttons on the touchscreen and buttons on the faceplate located on the center of the instrument panel that allow you to access and change the customer programmable features.
+Many features can vary by vehicle.

-Uconnect® 5.0 Soft-Keys And Hard-Keys
+Uconnect® 5.0 Buttons On Touchscreen And Buttons On Faceplate

-- 1 Uconnect® Soft-Keys - 2 Uconnect® Hard-Keys
+- 1 Uconnect® Buttons On The Touchscreen - 2 Uconnect® Buttons On The Faceplate